Shopping Cart

 About the Play:

-In 1973, Walsh premiered at Theatre Calgary.
+Walsh premiered in 1973 at Theatre Calgary, with the role of Sitting Bull played by trailblazing actor August Schellenberg, the first Aboriginal person ever to graduate from Canada's National Theatre School (NTS).
 A subsequent production in 1974 at the Stratford Festival's Third Stage brought Sharon Pollock's writing to wide public attention.

 What people say: